Look at the Calvert Social Index

 Calvert starts by taking the 1,000 largest companies in the U.S., based on total market capitalization, included in the Dow Jones Total Market Index (the Dow Jones TMI).
 Then Calvert's Sustainability Research Department determines which companies meet each one of Calvert's Signature Strategies® environmental, social and governance (ESG) criteria.
 The Index encompasses only those companies that satisfy all of the ESG criteria.

 Index companies must meet Calvert's criteria in the following areas:

 - Indigenous Peoples' rights

 - Product safety and impact

-- Discussions with advocacy organizations such as environmental groups, consumer groups, labor unions, and human rights organizations.
-While we don't always agree with their viewpoints, being involved in these communities can provide a lot of critical information.
+- Advocacy organizations: We have long-standing relationships with environmental groups, consumer groups, labor unions, and human rights organizations.
+While we don't always agree with their viewpoints, maintaining contact with these organizations can provide us with helpful information.

 There are three reasons:

 - The stock may disappear from the universe due to a corporate event such as a merger or acquisition